Cat in the Brain: Plot

-Lucio Fulci (playing himself) is a former medical doctor-turned director of gory horror films.
+Dr. Lucio Fulci is a former medical doctor-turned director of gory horror films.
 He wraps up shooting for the day on his latest film, Touch of Death.
 Fulci leaves the Cinecittà Studios for a local restaurant down the street.
 The waiter recognizes him and suggests his typical meal.
 Fulci cannot look at the sample plates of meat without having flashbacks to the cannibalistic scene he'd been filming earlier.
 Shaken, he leaves the restaurant without ordering.
 Later, while checking special effects from another movie, Fulci irritably snaps at a technician to get a plate of animal eyeballs out of his sight.

 Returning home to his row house in an old suburb of Rome, the troubled director tries to sleep, but the noise of a handyman's chainsaw outside keeps him awake with recollections of his own recently shot chainsaw mayhem.
 In a rage, Fulci storms outside and smashes a hatchet into cans of paint belonging to the handyman.
 Fulci goes to see a psychiatrist, professor Egon Schwarz who accepts Fulci into his books for a session.
 Schwarz discusses Fulci's recent problems and suggests that he's "breaking down the barrier, the boundary between what you film and what's real."

 Fulci is revealed to be making two films simultaneously: The Touch of Death and Ghosts of Sodom.
 After Fulci leaves the set, his producer steers him into a studio suite for an interview with a Munich news crew.
 The sight of the tall, blond, German lady reporter's long legs triggers a vision of sexual abandon in Nazi Germany (from the film Ghosts of Sodom).
 When Fulci recovers from his vision, Filippo then informs the confused director that he has just run amok, smashed the TV crew's camera, and tried to rip the interviewer's clothes off.

 Professor Schwarz calls Fulci for another consultation after he had watched all of his films.
 He suggests using hypnosis.
 Once Fulci is under, the Professor's true colors are revealed.
 He switches on a buzzer device and describes a mad scheme: "You'll do everything I tell you when you hear this sound.
 You will slowly be possessed by madness.
 You'll think you've committed terrible crimes."
 After the session is over, Fulci leaves, unable to remember anything.
 Schwarz then embarks on a killing spree, starting with the murder of a local prostitute that evening.
 Fulci arrives on the scene and thinks he committed the murder.